-According to everyone’s favourite content network guru, keyword selection on the content network needs to be based on demographics.
-That’s why I saw the following weight loss ads on a page that had nothing to do with weight loss, and nor did the site hosting the page.
+According to everyone’s favorite content network guru, keyword selection on the content network needs to be based on demographics.
+That’s why I saw the following weight-loss ads on a page that had nothing to do with weight loss, and nor did the site hosting the page.

 Their very similar copy suggests to me that the “rules” ad copy formula is successful.

 In 2009, I think that we’re going to see the savvy link buyers use content network data to make their text link ads more effective.
 They’ll be asking interesting questions, and likely closing the loop with customer surveys to discover with greater precision what their customers’ demographics are and what their content consumption habits are.

 - What keywords are we targeting to show up there?

 - What does this tell us about our likely demographics?

 We’ll likely see customers being asked questions such as the following:

 - What is the highest level of education you have completed?